gfire-sigs/fire-controlplane/docs/SST-FORMAT-SPEC.md

 ### 9.3 Encryption

 Data blocks are always encrypted using AES-GCM-256.
-If unencrypted storage is desired, a dummy key (e.g., a 32-byte zero key) is used for encryption.
-The encryption parameters are as follows:

-- **Key Derivation**: HKDF-SHA256 with:
-  - Master key (32 bytes)
-  - Per-file salt (16 bytes random)
-  - Context string "sst_encryption"
+The encryption key is provided to the reader and writer at runtime and is not stored in the SST file.

 - **IV Generation**: 12-byte random nonce per block
 - **Authentication**: 16-byte GCM tag per block
-- **Header Fields**:
+- **Header Fields**
-  - Encryption algorithm (1 byte)
-  - Key derivation salt (16 bytes)
+  - `initialization_vector` (12 bytes)
-  - KDF iteration count (4 bytes)
+  - `authentication_tag` (16 bytes)

 ---